megaease/easemesh/docs/INSTALL.md

 ```

 Changing contents according to your environment, provisioning it to your K8s cluster.
-You must ensuring all PVs created normally.
+You must ensure all PVs are created normally.

 > We leverage [local volume](https://kubernetes.io/docs/concepts/storage/volumes/#local) to persistent control plane data.